stijn-dejongh/lovecraft_public_domain/raw_converts/qi.md

 with frowns they asked the stranger whence he had come and what were his name and fortune.
 So the youth answered:

-  &ldquo;I am Iranon, and come from Aira, a far city that I recall only dimly but seek to find again.
+   "I am Iranon, and come from Aira, a far city that I recall only dimly but seek to find again.
 I am a singer of songs that I learned in the far city, and my calling is to make beauty with the things remembered of childhood.
-My wealth is in little memories and dreams, and in hopes that I sing in gardens when the moon is tender and the west wind stirs the lotos-buds.&rdquo;
+My wealth is in little memories and dreams, and in hopes that I sing in gardens when the moon is tender and the west wind stirs the lotos-buds. "

   When the men of Teloth heard these things they whispered to one another; for though in the granite city there is no laughter or song, the stern men sometimes look to the